Particular/docs.particular.net/tutorials/quickstart/tutorial-reliability.md

 1. Start the solution again.
 It won't throw any exceptions so it's okay to attach the debugger this time.
 2. Once the **ServicePulse** window launches, navigate to the **Failed Messages** view.

-Now our system has been fixed, and we can give that failed message another chance.
+Now your system has been fixed, and you can give that failed message another chance.

 1. Move the **Sales** and **Billing** windows around so you can see what happens when you retry the message.
 2. In the **ServicePulse** window, click the **Request Retry** link.